 Hello ChessMood family, hello champions and future champions!

-Welcome to the "Best games of October" competition.
+Happy New Year and welcome to the "Best games of March 2021" competition.

 Under this post, we invite you to post your best games that you will play this month.

 The Prize fund is 350K Moodcoins which is equal to 350$.

 The 2nd prize - 100K

 The 4th Prize- 30k